SlimefunGuguProject/QuantumDungeons/README.md

 # Quantum Dungeons

-Adds infinite dungeons to Minecraft.
+A Slimefun addon that adds infinite dungeons to Minecraft.
 It generates rooms and hallways using a modified 2D wave function collapse algorithm.
 Dungeons are generated in a separate world (specified in config).
+Check out the [wiki](https://github.com/SchnTgaiSpock/QuantumDungeons/wiki) for more details.

 ## Credits